safetravelph-developer/parasol-gtfs-philippines-selected-cities/README.md

 # parasol-gtfs-philippines-selected-cities
-The PARASOL system builds GTFS Static files of the public transport services and routes of partner cities.
+The PARASOL system builds GTFS Static files of the public transport services and routes of selected cities, where the SafeTravelPH NGO team had deployments.
 Local government and LTFRB and other national government agencies can collaborate with us to build and publish on Google Maps these important local public transport system information.

+These are NOT OFFICIAL GTFS files of these cities.

 Using the SafeTravelPH app and Parasol tools/programs, we identified the realtime tracks, travel/stopping times and distances, and stopping patterns.
 Then, we use AddTransit.com to easily validate syntactically the generated GTFS files.